- What's New

 - Swim suit

-- Tennis shoes or close-toed shoes for walking on lava, hiking (and if working in the kitchen, horticulture, or maintenance) Optional: rain boots (for winter months)
+- Sneakers or close-toed shoes for walking on lava, hiking (and if working in the kitchen, horticulture, or maintenance) Optional: rain boots (for winter months)

 - Sleeping pad/blow up bed (we provide bedding)